jfchinemerem/pdsnd_github/README.md

 November 1, 2023

 ## Description
 This project analyzes bikeshare data from Chicago, New York City and Washington.
-It provides insights into usage patterns, popular stations, trip durations, and user demographics.
+It provides insights into usage patterns, popular stations, trip durations, and user demographics

 ## Files Used
 The files shown below were used for this project: